Overview

 office waiting rooms, they need a portable assistant to help them plan their day.

-How might we keep Pharmaceutical Representatives on schedule and at the top of their game?
+How might we, as designers, keep Pharmaceutical Representatives on schedule and at the top of their

 Scope and Constraints

-Representatives' days are hectic and they constantly find themselves in varying situations, so the tool needs
+Representatives' days are hectic and they constantly find themselves in varying situations, so any tool in

-to be as adaptable as the representatives themselves.
-The current tool they use has information buried
+their toolbox needs to be as adaptable as the representatives themselves.
+The current tool in circulation

 Process